Emergency Braking for Motorcyclists

 Shifting too?

 Yes, shifting during the stop too.
-Consider: The same light weight that makes your motorcycle accelerate faster than other vehicles on the road, allows it to stop faster than other vehicles also.
-So in that emergency, you'll be able to stop much more quickly than you would in a car, and thus avoid hitting the BDC.
-Good deal — until you hear the squeal of the sliding tires behind you.
+What are you going to do if that person behind you can't stop as quickly as you can?
+Or if he isn't paying as much attention to his driving as you are?
 Now you have another emergency, and this one requires you to get out quickly.
 No problem — IF you're in first gear.
 So BE in first gear.
 Do not be caught dead in second gear.
 Shift to first gear during the stop, every stop.How many times to downshift?
 13 should be enough.
 Seriously, if you think you're in third gear, don't be satisfied with two downshifts.
 You might have lost track and be in fourth gear.
 You might not hit the shifter hard enough and go to neutral.
 Keep shifting down until you know you're in first gear (because it didn't shift again at that last press), and then shift down twice more.
 Do not be caught dead in second gear.

 I'll just use engine braking so I'll stop even faster!